Humbly Homemade

 Assemble the Macarons

+• Match the macarons into pairs of equal sizes.
+Add the strawberry buttercream to a piping bag.
 Pipe swirls of the filling onto one half of each macaron cookie sandwich.
+Gently press the other cookie on top.
+Enjoy!!

 Notes

-• Clean your mixing bowl and wipe it out with a paper towel with a little splash of white vinegar on it, to ensure there's no residual fat in the bowl that would inhibit the egg whites from whipping up.
+• Prep: Clean your mixing bowl and wipe it out with a paper towel with a little splash of white vinegar on it, to ensure there's no residual fat in the bowl that would inhibit the egg whites from whipping up.

-• Store macarons in the fridge for up to 3 days or in the freezer for up to 3 months and thaw at room temperature.
+• Storing: Store macarons in the fridge for up to 3 days or in the freezer for up to 3 months and thaw at room temperature.

 Nutrition

-Serving: 1macaronCalories: 319kcalCarbohydrates: 49gProtein: 3gFat: 14gSaturated Fat: 6gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 3gTrans Fat: 0.4gCholesterol: 25mgSodium: 17mgPotassium: 56mgFiber: 2gSugar: 45gVitamin A: 286IUVitamin C: 0.4mgCalcium: 27mgIron: 1mg
+Serving: 1 macaronCalories: 319kcalCarbohydrates: 49gProtein: 3gFat: 14gSaturated Fat: 6gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 3gTrans Fat: 0.4gCholesterol: 25mgSodium: 17mgPotassium: 56mgFiber: 2gSugar: 45gVitamin A: 286IUVitamin C: 0.4mgCalcium: 27mgIron: 1mg

 Keyword chocolate macarons, chocolate strawberry macarons, French macarons, strawberry buttercream

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

 More Easy Cookies Recipes